Graphic design: Terminology

-… The admittedly high standard of intelligence which prevails among printers is an assurance that with the elemental principles of design at their finger ends many of them will grow in knowledge and develop into specialists in graphic design and decorating. …
+… The admittedly high standard of intelligence that prevails among printers is an assurance that, with the elemental principles of design at their fingertips, many of them will grow in knowledge and develop into specialists in graphic design and decorating. …

-A decade later, the 1917–1918 course catalog of the California School of Arts & Crafts advertised a course titled Graphic Design and Lettering, which replaced one called Advanced Design and Lettering.
+A decade later, the 1917–1918 course catalog of the California School of Arts & Crafts advertised a course titled Graphic Design and Lettering, replacing the course titled Advanced Design and Lettering.
 Both classes were taught by Frederick Meyer.